WEHT: Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 Analog-to-digital conversion

 WEHT began broadcasting a digital signal on channel 59 in 2002.
-The station discontinued regular programming on its analog signal, over UHF channel 25, on June 12, 2009, the official date in which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
-The station's digital signal relocated from its pre-transition UHF channel 59, which was among the high band UHF channels (52-69) that were removed from broadcasting use as a result of the transition, to VHF channel 7 (used by WTVW for its analog operations), using PSIP to display the station's virtual channel as its former UHF analog channel 25.
+The station ended regular programming on its analog signal, over UHF channel 25, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+The station's digital signal relocated from its pre-transition UHF channel 59, which was among the high band UHF channels (52–69) that were removed from broadcasting use as a result of the transition, to VHF channel 7 (used by WTVW for its analog operations), using virtual channel 25.

 On August 25, 2008, the station began airing programming from Retro Television Network (RTV) on its second digital subchannel.
 This lasted until July 31, 2010, when WEHT-DT2 became the third affiliate of the Wazoo Sports Network which launched in late 2009 on WHAS-TV in Louisville and WLEX in Lexington.
 WEHT-DT2 branded it locally as the "News 25 Sports Channel" and the service had digital cable carriage.
 The regional sports television network was dedicated to carrying live coverage of sporting events as well as classic coverage of past high school and college events.
 There were also locally produced shows, the first being After Further Review, a sports talk show which aired each weeknight at 9 p.m.
 Central (10 p.m.
 Eastern).
 Following Nexstar's purchase of WEHT, the Sports Channel was taken off the air at approximately 12:30 a.m.
 CDT on December 1, 2011; at the time, Nexstar carried subchannels only when a netlet subchannel was required in a market.
 This eventually hastened Wazoo's demise, as the network's other affiliates ended carriage of it by December 31 and the network declared bankruptcy days later.